sbaack/sbaack.github.io/content/posts/2015-06-29-talk-about-the-practices-of-values-of-civic-hacking-at-mysociety.md

 Please note that these are *early* findings on a specific aspect of my study.
 However, I'm excited about how rich, insightful and interesting these early steps are already and I hope to be able to do more interviews with members of mySociety in the near future!

-_​* All quotes used in this article are taken from my interviews with members of mySociety._
+[^1]: All quotes used in this article are taken from my interviews with members of mySociety.